Rader Family Farms wants you!!

 Q: What positions are available?

-A: Activity Attendants, Field Trip Guides, Admissions/Greeters, Hayride/Cart Drivers, Produce (Pumpkins/Gourds), Retail/General Cashiers, Food Prep and Servers, Baristas, Runners (Delivering Supplies), Grounds Maintenance, and Corn Maze Attendants.
+A: Activity Attendants, Field Trip Guides, Admissions/Greeters, Tram/Critter Cart Drivers, Produce (Pumpkins/Gourds), Retail/General Cashiers, Food Prep and Servers, Baristas, Runners (delivering supplies), Grounds Maintenance and Cleaning, Corn Maze Attendants and Barn Keepers in our Animal Barn.

 Q: What are the weekly hour requirements?

-A: Employees are expected to work a minimum of 10 hrs/week (which includes at least one weekend shift per week) AND One Flashlight Maze shift OR One Columbus Day shift (shifts are about 4 hrs each).
+A: Employees are expected to work a minimum of 10 hours/week (which includes at least one weekend shift per week) AND two Flashlight Maze shifts OR one Columbus Day shift and one Flashlight Maze shift (shifts are about 4.5 hours each).

 Q: What is the work attire?

-A: The farm will provide T-shirts to wear to work (you wash them) and you can wear clean jeans, knee-length shorts, or capris, and closed toe shoes.
+A: The farm will provide T-shirts to wear to work (you wash them) and you can wear clean jeans, knee-length shorts, or capris, and closed-toe shoes.
+Masks are required and will be provided to you if you do not have one.
 Food service workers have additional requirements.

 Q: Are there things that are not allowed while I am at work?

-A: There is no smoking on the farm and no cellphones allowed during work hours.
-Cell phones are to be kept in the employee’s lockers or in the car and can be used during breaks only.
-The farm’s business phone can be used to reach employees for an emergency.
+A: No smoking or vaping is permitted on the farm, and no cellphones or electronic devices are allowed during work hours.
+Cellphones and devices are to be kept in the employee lockers or in the car and can be used during breaks only.
+The farm’s business phone can be used to reach employees in an emergency.

 Q: What are the expectations of the employees?

 A: We expect a positive attitude while working, that you can function as an independent worker, that you work well with others, enjoy people, and you can motivate yourself (staying productive).
-We expect employees to have availability during the short fall season and that you are dependable, responsible, and punctual.
-It is expected you arrive ready to work, prepared to complete your job/s at your highest possible ability with a smile on your face!
-As our guests anticipate a fun-filled day at Rader Family Farms, we have high expectations for each employee in every position each day.
+We expect employees to have availability during the short fall season and that you are dependable, responsible and punctual.
+Employees are expected to arrive ready to work, prepared to complete your job/s at your highest possible ability with a smile on your face!
+As our guests anticipate a fun-filled day at Rader Family Farms, we have high expectations for each employee in every position to make that happen.

-A: Group Auditions will begin in August and are a fun way for us to meet and observe many new potential employees at once!
-We will do some group activities together and you may be asked a few questions about yourself.
+A: Group interviews are scheduled for July 27 and Aug.
+10 and are a fun way for us to meet and observe many new potential employees at once!
+We may do some group activities and you may be asked a few questions about yourself.
 We will be looking for people who are excited to work at Rader Family Farms, who mix well with others, and who can work with the public.

 Q: Will I receive training?

-A: We will provide on-the-job training beginning in late August as well as hands-on training with the public in early September.
-A mandatory employee orientation will be held on August 21, 2018.
+A: We will provide on-the-job training during the week of Aug.
+16-23 as well as hands-on training with the public during private events.
+A mandatory employee orientation will be from 6 p.m. to 8 p.m.
+Aug.
+17.